Feature request #5122

 If QGIS wants to become a solution for time-dependent modeling, comprehensive support for temporal data will be crucial.
 There are already some plugins, which could profit from a native temporal data handling, for example Crayfish , Tuflow plugin , Midvatten and GHydraulics .
 I think for this reason the priority of this issue should be increased at least to normal.

-#4 Updated by Médéric RIBREUX almost 2 years ago
+#4 Updated by Médéric RIBREUX over 3 years ago

 - Status changed from Open to Feedback